This is based on opinion. Please don't list it on a work's trope example list.

 Making a return from the Unova games is a more meta one.
 In one of the houses south of the Pokemon Center in Courmarine City lies someone who looks like an Ace Trainer, and he offers to show you music skills.
 What song does he play?
 The poignant "Emotion" that played in multiple key scenes of the Unova Games, which were tear jerkers in their own right.

 Snowbelle City's Theme.
 Aside from taking place in a snowy city, it really gives that "near the end" feeling and overall can really be saddening to hear.
+The anime rendition has been used in a couple sad scenes.

 Also the song "Friends Forever", which is heard right before you reach Snowbelle City after you defeat all of your friends in battle and Shauna gives you the Waterfall HM as a final symbol of your friendship.

 When you meet Lysandre in Team Flare's hidden base, he reveals his plan to wipe out most of the people on the planet.
-The rival asks "What about Pokémon?"
+Calem/Serena asks "What about Pokémon?"
 Lysandre responds with no words and we can see tears falling from his eyes.
 He says that Pokémon are wonderful creatures, but with people and Pokémon together, there will always be problems.
 So there will be no room for Pokémon in his new world order.
 Meaning he is going to kill all the Pokémon by draining their life force, regretting doing so, but feeling it is the only option.

 After you've foiled Lysandre's plan, Sycamore confronts you in Couriway Town and thanks you for defeating Lysandre and pins some of the blame for Lysandre's insanity on himself for acknowledging that Lysandre wasn't completely wrong and for not discussing the subject with him.